Requirements Activities

 User Manual

-Individual Activity Team ActivityDevelop a preliminary user manual that outlines how end-users will interact with your software.
+Section titled “User Manual”Develop a preliminary user manual that outlines how end-users will interact with your software.

-- Identify Key Features: list the core features users need to know about.
+- Identify Key Features: List the core features users need to know about.

-- User Instructions: provide step-by-step guides on how to use the system, including screen navigation and input details.
+- User Instructions: Provide step-by-step guides on how to use the system, including screen navigation and input details.

-- Common Issues and Solutions: include troubleshooting tips for common problems users may face.
+- Common Issues and Solutions: Include troubleshooting tips for common problems users may face.

-- Interface Overview: provide a brief description of the user interface.
+- Interface Overview: Provide a brief description of the user interface.

 Submit a draft of the user manual with clear instructions on using the main features of your system.

-If working on this activity as a team, have each different person focus on a different subset of the manual.
+If working on this activity as a team, have each person focus on a different subset of the manual.

 Define Your Research Questions

-Individual ActivityAfter identifying gaps or unique insights in existing research, write your research question(s).
+Section titled “Define Your Research Questions”After identifying gaps or unique insights in existing research, write your research question(s).
 Explain whether your research will be primary (i.e., collecting original data) or secondary (i.e., analyzing existing data), and what you’ll need to get started.

 Collect Data Sources